-- Provide new improved leisure centre with sports facilities, swimming pool, fitness and play facilities at Westbridge Park. - Put a limit on further housing growth and expansion of the town; no more building on floodplain; any growth should have corresponding improvements to infrastructure and services. - Protect and enhance green spaces, especially Westbridge Park, Nicholls' Lane Field, Tilling Drive Green Space, areas by the canal and river; designate areas of Local Green Space. - Improve road safety and connectivity for pedestrians and cyclists, introduce traffic calming measures, (e.g. junction at Old Road and Newcastle Road, A51 bypass; Lichfield Road; across one-way system; to canal and Westbridge;) encourage more sustainable modes of transport, cycle ways and footpaths; improve connectivity with green spaces; improve links between town and Walton; better pedestrian links to business park. - Improve facilities for teenagers, including scout huts, adventure playground, cinema, 10 pin bowling, football, bike and a skate park, youth club.

-Stone has many positive features that make it an attractive place in which to live.
+- Improve road safety and connectivity for pedestrians and cyclists, introduce traffic calming measures, (e.g. junction at Old Road and Newcastle Road, A51 bypass; Lichfield Road; across one-way system; to canal and Westbridge;) encourage more sustainable modes of transport, cycle ways and footpaths; improve connectivity with green spaces; improve links between town and Walton; better pedestrian links to business park. - Improve facilities for teenagers, including scout huts, adventure playground, cinema, 10 pin bowling, football, bike and a skate park, youth club. - 25.7 Stone has many positive features that make it an attractive place in which to live.
 Local people generally have a high regard for Stone and appreciate its many assets: most notably the green open spaces in and around the town; its shopping and other facilities; the ambience of Stone as a historic market town; its thriving community spirit, and the wide range of leisure and recreational activities available to residents.
-Stone has good transport links to nearby towns and cities, local job opportunities, good schools, and access to the canal and river meadows, which are close to the heart of the town.

-These assets have resulted in Stone being a desirable place in which to live.
+Stone has good transport links to nearby towns and cities, local job opportunities, good schools, and access to the canal and river meadows, which are close to the heart of the town. - 25.8 These assets have resulted in Stone being a desirable place in which to live.
 Therefore as the second largest settlement in Stafford Borough, it has become a focus for new housing development and, to a lesser extent, employment development.
 In recent years, the town has seen significant housing growth, which is set to continue in the site allocations made by the latest Stafford Borough Local Plan.
 During the Stage 1 consultation, a number of local people expressed a desire to limit housing growth in Stone, because of the adverse impact this would further have on local infrastructure and local green space.
-A number of people emphasised the importance of protecting and enhancing existing areas of open green space, which are important to the local community.
+A number of people emphasised the importance of protecting and enhancing existing areas of open green space, which are important to the local community. - 25.9 Full details of the community consultation that underpins this Plan are in the accompanying Consultation Statement.